YB1425/Visual_Story_Generator/README.md

 - **Audio Narration**: An audio file of the generated story read aloud, enhancing accessibility.

 ## Special Measures for Arabic Language Support
 The application incorporates a translation model to ensure that generated stories can be effectively translated into Arabic.
-This allows for a broader audience reach and enhances accessibility for Arabic-speaking users.
+As the story generation model faces difficulties generating coherent stories in Arabic

 ## Walkthrough Video
 For a comprehensive guide on how to use the Visual Story Generator, check out our [YouTube Walkthrough](https://youtu.be/OEVJUImbdK8).